-protecting your Renewable energy project
+protecting your Renewable energy projects

 The risks inherent in renewable energy can be challenging and have far-reaching consequences for stakeholders.
 The sharing of risks is critical for a project’s success.
 But despite your best efforts it’s these risks that can make it difficult for renewable energy projects and plants to be adequately insured.

-- Protecting your project
+- Protecting your renewable energy projects

 At the start of a project, regardless of technology, due diligence is the first task to be completed.
 You need to ensure you fully assess the risks associated with your plant.

 - Risk factors